instructlab/instructlab/README.md

 **NOTE**: The following instructions assume that you've followed the "Installation" instructions above, including installing `lab` from GitHub into a Python virtual environment.

-The Labrador 🐶 CLI `lab` requires a few setup steps- in these instructions, we'll guide you through getting started.
+The Labrador 🐶 CLI `lab` requires a few setup steps.
+In these instructions, we'll guide you through getting started.
 You can see a flow chart showing the order of commands in a typical workflow as well as detailed command documentation below:

 ![flow diagram](docs/workflow.png)